-Our custom built Gym and Courtyard facility is based within WestMARC We share these facilities and work closely with the specialist prosthetic Occupational Therapists, Prosthetists, Nurses, Clinical Psychologist, Bioengineers and Rehabilitation Consultants.
+Our custom built gym and courtyard facility is based within WestMARC.
+We share these facilities and work closely with the wider multidisciplinary team such as the Occupational Therapist, Prosthetists, Nurses, Clinical Psychologist and Bioengineers.

 Other services we provide are:

 If a patient already attends WestMARC they can self refer for an appointment; otherwise a referral from their doctor, surgeon or any other health or social care professional who is involved with their care can complete the form.

 Useful information and links